-- The disclosures are clear
+- o The disclosures are clear

-- The disclosures are comprehensive
+- o The disclosures are comprehensive

-- The disclosures are meaningful to users
+- o The disclosures are meaningful to users

-- The disclosures are consistent over time
+- o The disclosures are consistent over time

-- The disclosures are comparable across banks
+- o The disclosures are comparable across banks

-The disclosures under Pillar-III of the framework of the bank as on 31 December 2016 are as under:
+The following components set out in tabular form are the disclosure under Pillar-III as on 31 December 2017 are as under:

-- A. Scope of Application

-- B. Capital Structure
+- A. Scope of Application - B. Capital Structure

 - C. Capital Adequacy

 - D. Investment Risk

 - E. Equities: Disclosures for Banking Book Positions

 - F. Profit Rate Risk in the Banking Book (PRRBB)

 - G. Market Risk

 - H. Operational risk

 - I. Liquidity Ratio

 - J. Leverage Ratio

 - K. Remuneration